• Home

 22. Damnum sine injuria - Damage without injury.

-Explanation: Refers to a situation where harm or damage occurs without any legal injury, meaning that there is no violation of a legal right.
+Explanation: Refers to a situation where harm or damage occurs without any legal injury, meaning there is no legal right violation.

 23. De facto - In fact.